nemo0622/pokeemerald-expansion/Seaglass README.md

     - Add some more NPCs across the overworld, with gift eggs and fun tidbits
     - Create quest NPCs to give some helpful optional items (Oval Charm, etc)
     - Also add events to allow access to Navel Rock, Faraway Island, etc. (plus new events for Jirachi and others)
-    - NPC TO ENABLE OR DISABLE LEVEL CAPS
+    - NPC TO ENABLE OR DISABLE LEVEL CAPS (or maybe edit book on player desk to be a settings menu!!)
+    - Edit existing events to fit with new events: don't give national dex after E4, give something other than shiny charm for collecting all Pokémon
 - Purchase [Arex's Tiles](https://arex-v.itch.io/fantasy), using new tiles to increase map variety
+    - Correct issues with collision while editing maps
 - Add more general QOL features where necessary
 - After Expansion 1.9.0 adds follower system, maybe revamp follower sprites to be in retro style to fit game?
 - DexNav!
 - Day/Night system?
 Maybe with FakeRTC system using internal clock system?
-- Make national dex unlock as part of receiving Pokédex
 - Look into music modding!
 Convert sound font to be more like gen 2?
+- BASED ON VOTE: white outline on battle sprites!

 ## KNOWN BUGS & PROBLEMS